electrode-io/electrode-native/docs/platform-parts/cauldron/structure.md

 The configuration also shows the different objects stored in the cauldron--level by level.

 * A config object (optional) and a nativeApps array
-* Currently the cauldron top level configuration object can only hold a manifest configuration.
-For details about the manifest and its configuration, see the information about the  [Electrode Native Manifest](./manifest.md).

 * The `nativeapps` array contains the data of all mobile applications that are part of the cauldron.
 A cauldron can store multiple mobile applications, however it is not recommended--instead, we recommend that you use one cauldron per mobile application.
+It can also be a good idea to go even more granular and have one Cauldron per native application platform (i.e `MyWeatherApp Android` / `MyWeatherApp iOS`)

 * For each mobile application, the second level is the platforms array.
 Electrode Native supports two platforms: Android and iOS.
 For each platform, there can be multiple versions of a mobile application.
 Most of the Cauldron data is stored at this level (mobile application + platform + version).

 * At the platform level of the `MyWeatherApp` application (Android), an optional config object contains configuration for the Container generator that applies to every version of the `MyWeatherApp` for the Android platform.
+Likewise it contains some configuration for a Container transformer.
 It also contains CodePush configuration.
 For information about CodePush, see the [CodePush documentation](https://microsoft.github.io/code-push/) for more details.
-For information about the container generator configuration, see the [Container documentation](./container.md).
+For information about  Container Generator and Transformers configuration, refer to the [Container documentation](./container.md).

-For each version of a mobile application, the cauldron stores the following:
+For each version of a mobile application, the cauldron stores the following data:

 - `isReleased` : `true` if this version is released to users and `false` otherwise (this version is in development)
 - `yarnlock` : The SHA of the `yarn.lock` file stored in the cauldron file store - this is used by Electrode Native when generating the composite JavaScript bundle.
 - `nativeDeps` : An array of native dependencies descriptors, corresponding to the native dependencies (and their versions) stored in the current container of this mobile application version
-- `miniApps` : MiniApps package descriptors corresponding to the MiniApps currently part of the current Container version or released through CodePush updates
+- `miniApps` : MiniApps package descriptors corresponding to the MiniApps currently part of the current Container version or released through CodePush updates.
+The `miniApps` array only contains immutable versions.
+What this means is that any MiniApp path refer to a specific version.
+For example in the case of a MiniApp added as a registry path, a fixed version must be specified (ex: `movielistminiapp@0.0.10`).
+This cannot be a range version (ex : `movielistminiapp@^0.0.10`).
+In the same way, this cannot be a branch (ex : `"https://github.com/electrode-io/MovieDetailsMiniApp#master`).
+While it is possible to add a MiniApp this way; Electrode Native will track the branch and only keep a commit SHA in the `miniApps` array (ex : `"https://github.com/electrode-io/MovieDetailsMiniApp#ce08c19e2b707fc96a4db016c47a6f3ae8d66262`).
+This is done to make sure that one can know exactly what versions (and thus code) of the MiniApps are included in a given Container.
+Indeed, using a version range such as `^0.0.10` or a branch such as `master` would not allow one to know exactly what is included in a given Container version.